 Property owners also have a wide range of colors and styles to select from when choosing stone veneer installation.
 Some of these styles are:

 - Quartz based stones

 There are also different shapes to choose from.
-Irregular, square and rectangular are some of the most commonly chosen shapes for stone veneer.
+Irregular, square, and rectangular are some of the most commonly chosen shapes for stone veneer.
 Some property owners even choose to mix and match different products together to create a visually appealing and distinctive structure that is less expensive than other types of masonry options.
 Installing stone veneer over concrete is an easier and faster process than a more traditional masonry project that utilizes full veneer.
-This is one of the reasons why contractors enjoy the types of opportunity this material offers.
+This is one of the reasons why contractors enjoy the types of opportunities this material offers.

 Whether you are a home or business owner, stone veneer can give you many options for your construction or renovation projects.
 Contact us for more information today.